If you are anything like me after a workout, I can be one of two personalities:

 So I guess, the answer is simple.
 Yes, stretching is important but doesn’t need to be performed at the end of a workout.
 Other than providing many healthy benefits to our muscles and joints, it just feels good.
 Plain and simple.
 The moral of this story is to reward our muscles for being so helpful during the day or during our workout and they too will reward us with a life-time of movement!

-What’s your favorite stretch?
+What’s your favourite stretch?